Ir0n2/gopenai_fork/readme.md

 ## Improved output

-Here's the code for the improved output, Just use the promptGPT() function to prompt chatgpt and it will return its output as a string. so you can prompt it easy with fmt.Println(promptGPT("say 'hello world'")).
-Idk waht else to say you can really do what you want with it.
+Here's the code for the improved output, Just use the promptGPT() function to prompt chatgpt it takes a string as input and it will return its output as a string. so you can prompt it easy with fmt.Println(promptGPT("say 'hello world'")).
+Idk what else to say you can really do what you want with it.

-It's a function for prompting chatgpt, you can do whatever really.
+It's a function for prompting chatgpt, it returns chatgpts response as a string, you can do whatever with it really.

+just copy and paste my code, and add it to your own program.

+(you can copy the code from here, it should work aslong as you install blackestwhites package)

+incase the above wasn't clear enough, here's and example of how to use it:

 ```go